Xacus/demonlord/README.md

 ### **Compendiums:**

-- The weapons, armors and ammunition from the core rulebook is available for draging and droping onto your character sheet.
+- The weapons, armors, ammunition and languages from the core rulebook is available for draging and droping onto your character sheet.
 - Macros for player and GM can be imported.

-### **Dice So Nice!:**

-This module is supported.

-### **Macros:**
+### **Module Support:**

-The previous macros are replaced with a Compendium of macros that you can import into you game.
+- Dice So Nice!
+- Material Deck.
+Integration with Elgato Stream Deck.
+- Token Action HUD
+- Token Hotbar

 ### **Tracking:**